 Pregnant women are now able to "self refer" to see the midwife, for an appointment, please leave a message with the reception staff at the surgery.

-The District Nursing team are employed by NHS Lincolnshire.
+The Community Nursing team are employed by NHS Lincolnshire.
 They will see patients who require treatment/care in their homes.
-Contact them via our receptionists at the Surgery or by telephoning the clinic 01406 422658.
+Contact them by telephoning the clinic 01775 653220.

-The District Nurses visit housebound and palliative patients, working closely with McMillan and Marie Curie Nurses in the management of pain and other symptoms and providing psychological, social and spiritual support to ensure the best quality of life for patients and their families.
-District Nurses can be contacted by reception.
+The Community Nurses visit housebound and palliative patients, working closely with McMillan and Marie Curie Nurses in the management of pain and other symptoms and providing psychological, social and spiritual support to ensure the best quality of life for patients and their families.

 A health visitor is a registered nurse who has received training particularly related to babies, children and pregnant women.
 Their role is to provide families with children under five years old with support and advice around the general aspects of mental, physical and social wellbeing.